samarsajad/task/part2_pr_analysis.md

 # PR Summary

-This PR fixes unstable unit tests in MetaGPT’s text utility module caused by changes in the behavior of the `gpt-3.5-turbo` model.
-The existing tests relied on token-length assumptions that became inconsistent after updates to OpenAI’s model handling.
-To make the tests deterministic, the PR replaces the generic model identifier with the pinned version `gpt-3.5-turbo-0613`, whose tokenization behavior is stable.
+This PR resolves unstable unit tests in MetaGPT's text utility module that were brought on by modifications to the `gpt-3.5-turbo` model's behavior.
+Following changes to OpenAI's model handling, the token-length assumptions used in the tests became inconsistent.
+The PR substitutes the pinned version `gpt-3.5-turbo-0613`, whose tokenization behavior is stable, for the generic model identification in order to make the tests deterministic.

-The PR also improves test readability and debugging by storing intermediate calculation results in variables before assertions.
-This helps developers inspect failing outputs more easily during CI runs.
-Overall, the update improves the reliability and maintainability of MetaGPT’s automated test suite without changing production functionality.
+By storing intermediate computation results in variables before to assertions, the PR further enhances test readability and debugging.
+This makes it easier for developers to examine faulty outputs during continuous integration runs.
+Overall, without affecting production functionality, the update increases MetaGPT's automated test suite's dependability and maintainability.

 ---